nicholaslum444/cs2102project/README.md

 # NUSMaids
 ---

-**1. secrets.php**
+**1. Repository Secrets**

-The file `secrets.php` is where secrets are stored i.e. the database name, username and password for the php database connection.
+The file `secrets.php` is where repository secrets are stored i.e. the database name, username and password for the php database connection.
 It is gitignored so the repo will not have the exact file `secrets.php`.

 An example file `secrets.php.example` is provided.
 This file is laid out exactly like the actual `secrets.php`, except that it does not have sensitive data.